• Skip to primary navigation

 It essentially creates a feeling of deep pain that is stuffed away, and yet, the pain is relived in many ways for the person on an ongoing basis.

-Even though the person usually avoids thinking about the shame, it envelops everything they think, do and believe.
+Even though people usually avoid thinking about shame, it envelops everything they think, do, and believe.
 It colors the lenses that they use to see the world.

-It's like a shadow that's right over their shoulder, always present in the dark recesses, triggering them in different ways throughout the day.
+It's like a shadow right over their shoulder, always in the dark recesses of their mind, triggering them in different ways throughout the day.

 It creates a vulnerable, shaky foundation within a person.
 They don't ever fully relax or let their guard down.
 They might believe they're being authentic, but there is always a veil that is hiding the shame and keeping it safe from view.